 Under GDPR, you have rights as an individual.

 The right of access: You are entitled to know what data we hold on you.
-If you would like to see a record of what we hold, you can send a Subject Access Request to us and we will respond within one month.
-Send your request to the Administrator at firstname.lastname@example.org
+If you would like to see a record of what we hold, you can send a Subject Access Request to us for no charge, and we will respond within one month.
+Please request a Subject Request Form from us by emailing email@example.com.

 The right to rectification: We will update any information we hold on you that is inaccurate or incomplete.